Lanarkshire - Law and Wishaw General Hospitals

 Catherine A Dorrian from Glasgow Royal Infirmary was appointed as a part-time Senior Biochemist in 2008.
 Cathy had started her career at the Scottish Antibody Production Unit at Law Hospital and she was the winner of the 1996 John King Award with a paper titled "Enzyme Immunoassays: Problems with antibody interference" when she was Gartnavel General.
 She was appointed as Top Grade at RHSC, Glasgow in 2010, taking up her appointment in 2011.

 Ravinder Sodi was appointed as Principal Biochemist in 2012.
-Rav undertook his undergraduate studies in Canada.
+Sodi undertook his undergraduate studies in Canada.
 This was followed by training in Clinical Biochemistry in the South East of England at the Royal Surrey County Hospital and Frimley Park Hospitals between 2000-2002.
-During this training period, he undertook a MSc degree in Clinical Biochemistry with Molecular Biology at the Univeristy of Surrey.
+During this training period, he undertook an MSc degree in Clinical Biochemistry with Molecular Biology at the University of Surrey.
 In 2003 he was appointed as Senior Clinical Biochemist at the Royal Liverpool & Broadgreen University Hospital, where he also completed a PhD in Clinical Chemistry under the supervision of Profs Alan Shenkin and William D Fraser.
 This was followed by a Principal Clinical Biochemist post at the Royal Cornwall Hospital and Peninsula Medical School in 2010.
 In 2012, he moved to NHS Lanarkshire as a higher grade Principal Clinical Biochemist, where he completed his Fellowship of the Royal College of Pathologists (FRCPath).
-Rav has published widely in Clinical Chemistry with over 20 peer-reviewed publications and is a reviewer for various clinical journals.
+Sodi has published widely in Clinical Chemistry with over 20 peer-reviewed publications and is a reviewer for various clinical journals.
+He was appointed Consultant Biochemist, head of the Department of Blood Sciences for the Royal Lancaster Infirmary and the Furness General Hospital, and Honorary Lecturer at the University of Lancaster in 2016.

 Jennifer Lochrie, from the Royal Hospital for Sick Children in Glasgow, won the John King Award in 2008, was appointed to a part-time Principal post at Hairmyres in 2013.